Alchip: Location

 Alchip's headquarters is in Taipei, Taiwan.
-Alchip also has locations in Santa Clara, California, Shin-Yokohama, Japan, Shanghai/ Wuxi/Hefei/Jinan, China, and Hsinchu, Taiwan.
+Alchip also has locations in Santa Clara, California in the US, Shin-Yokohama in Japan, Shanghai, Wuxi, Hefei and Jinan in China, and Hsinchu in Taiwan.

 History

 In April 2002 Cadence acquired Simplex Solutions, an ASIC design services company.
 Alchip was founded six months later by Kinying Kwan and other former Simplex employees as a fabless ASIC supplier.
-Simplex Solutions had gained notoriety for designing the graphics ASIC for Sony's PS2 game console.
+Simplex Solutions had designed the graphics ASIC for Sony's PlayStation 2 game console.
 Sony became an important customer of Alchip as well.
 In 2006 80% of Alchip's revenues were from Japan, and most of that was from Sony.
 In September 2008 Alchip's relationship with Sony took another step forward when it was announced that it would partner with Sony's microelectronics to provide packaging solutions for Alchip's customer's ASICs.
 Over the past decade, Alchip has received investments from several tech heavyweights, including Global Future Group, Investar, AcerVC, Cisco Systems, C2Capital, and notably Taiwan Semiconductor Manufacturing Company (TSMC), the biggest contract chipmaker in the world, owns a 20% stake in the firm.

 On December 23, 2010, Alchip went public and was listed on the Taiwan Emergent Market under the stock ticker number 3661.

 On October 28, 2014, Alchip debuted on the Taiwan Stock Exchange's main market.
 This move opened Alchip to institutional and private investors and boosted its profile within the industry.

 In April 2021 the US Government blacklisted seven Chinese supercomputing companies due to alleged involvement in supplying equipment to the PLA, Chinese military–industrial complex, and WMD programs.
 In response Alchip and TSMC suspended new orders from Chinese supercomputing company Tianjin Phytium Information Technology.
-Phytium accounted for 39% of Alchip’s revenue.
+Phytium accounted for 39% of Alchip's revenue.